patrick-klein/script.library.integration.tool/README.md

 ## Installation

-1. Download this zip for the [LibraryTools repository](repository.librarytools/repository.librarytools/repository.librarytools-1.0.0.zip)
+1. Download this zip for the [Library Tools repository](https://github.com/patrick-klein/repository.librarytools/raw/master/repository.librarytools/repository.librarytools-1.0.0.zip)

 2. In Kodi, go to Settings --> Add-ons --> Install from zip file --> then select the downloaded zip.